mouzz1990/AnkiCardCreator/README.md

 # AnkiCardCreator

-Application helps to create Anki Card, it translate a word from En-Ru and Ru-En, transcription and find images for this word.
+Application helps to create Anki Card, it translate a word from En-Ru and Ru-En, get transcription and find images for this word.
 Anki card must have next fields:
 1. Question
 2. Answer